 The secret to my perfect Vegan Thanksgiving Stuffing is crunchy, crispy tater tots.
 This traditional holiday staple gets a fresh, new makeover in a recipe that's as easy and fun to make as it is delicious to eat.
 Vegan, nut-free, soy-free and can be gluten-free.

-I am not a huge fan of stuffing — who is? — and since there exist people in my home who have taken the term “picky eater” to a whole new degree, I needed to come up with a vegan Thanksgiving stuffing recipe that we could all love.
+I am not a huge fan of stuffing -- who is? -- and since there exist people in my home who have taken the term "picky eater" to a whole new degree, I needed to come up with a vegan Thanksgiving stuffing recipe that we could all love.
 Ergo, this vegan stuffing with crispy, crunchy tater tots.

 Stuffing is one of the most important dishes at the Thanksgiving table, so what a pity then that it usually elicits groans rather than yums from most eaters.
 Even on the face of it, there doesn't seem like there's a lot to love, especially if that stuffing is going to stand alone and not actually used as a stuffing.
 Enter tater tots.